 - 150 – 200gms baby spinach leaves about 5 cups packed

 - ½ cup / 125ml crème fraiche

-Add the boiling hot vegetable stock and put the lid on the pot (or seals with foil and place in the oven.
+- Add the boiling hot vegetable stock and put the lid on the pot (or seal with foil and place in the oven.
 Cook for 15 – 20 minutes.

-When the risotto is cooked, stir in the baby spinach leaves until they are wilted.
-Add the cream fraiche and season the dish with salt and pepper.
+- When the risotto is cooked, stir in the baby spinach leaves until they are wilted.
+Add the cream fraiche and grated cheese and season the dish with salt and pepper.

-Top the risotto with the roasted cauliflower and crispy sage leaves and serve straight away.
+- Top the risotto with the roasted cauliflower and crispy sage leaves and additional grated cheese and serve straight away.